SpartanB312/Superintendent/README.md

-# SpartanHUD
+# Superintendent
-A halo fan made fabric mod for minecraft.
+A Halo HUD mod